apache/beam/website/www/site/content/en/contribute/get-started-contributing.md

 1. Find or create an issue in the [Beam repo](https://github.com/apache/beam/issues/new/choose).
    Tracking your work in an issue will avoid duplicated or conflicting work, and provide a place for notes.
 Later, your pull request will be linked to the issue as well.
-2. Comment on the issue saying that you would like to work on it.
+2. Comment ".take-issue" on the issue.
+This will cause the issue to be assigned to you.
 3. If your change is large or it is your first change, it is a good idea to [discuss it on the dev@beam.apache.org mailing list](https://beam.apache.org/community/contact-us/).
 4. For large changes create a design doc